mongodb/js-bson/docs/upgrade-to-v5.md

 ### Remove reliance on Node.js Buffer

-> **TL;DR**: Impacted APIs now return Uint8Array in web environments; Node.js environments unaffected
+> **TL;DR**: Impacted APIs now return `Uint8Array` in web environments; Node.js environments are unaffected

-For those that use the BSON library on Node.js, there is no change - the BSON APIs will still return and accept instances of Node.js Buffer.
-Since we no longer depend on the Buffer web shim for compatibility with browsers, in non-Node.js environments a Uint8Array will be returned instead.
+For those that use the BSON library on Node.js, there is no change - the BSON APIs will still return and accept instances of Node.js `Buffer`.
+Since we no longer depend on the `Buffer` web shim for compatibility with browsers, in non-Node.js environments a `Uint8Array` will be returned instead.

-This allows the BSON library to be better at platform independence while keeping its behavior consistent cross platform.
-The Buffer shim served the library well but brought in more than was necessary for the concerns of the code here.
+This allows the BSON library to be more platform independent while keeping its behavior consistent cross platform.
+The `Buffer` shim served the library well but brought in more than was necessary for the concerns of the code here.

 #### APIs impacted

-The following APIs now return Uint8Arrays when the library is loaded in an environment that does not define a global Node.js Buffer.
+The following APIs now return `Uint8Arrays` when the library is loaded in an environment that does not define a global Node.js Buffer.

 - `Binary.prototype.buffer`
 - `Binary.prototype.read()`